syncfusion-content/xamarin-docs/Xamarin/SfParallaxView/GettingStarted.md

-## Adding content and source value to the parallax view
+## Adding content to the parallax view

 ### Content

-`Content` represent background view of a parallax view.You can set any kind of view to the `Content` property.
+`Content` represent background view of a parallax view.
+You can set any kind of view to the `Content` property such as Image, StackLayout etc.

 The following code shows how to set content property to the parallax view.